UNCOVER: The rest ultraviolet to near infrared multiwavelength structures and dust distributions of

 We use F444W as the LW band, and preferentially use F150W (if the galaxy has sufficient SNR and an unflagged fit in that band), or otherwise F200W or F277W, as the SW band.
 These size ratios are shown as a function of F444W \recorr in kpc (corrected for lensing using $1/\sqrt{\mu}$ as in Fig.~\ref{fig:mstar_vs_re}), \nS, and \Conc in Fig.~\ref{fig:structures_slopes}.
-Our sample has size ratios that range from relatively mild values ($\sim-0.2$), similar to those observed in $z\sim1-3$ \HST-selected star-forming galaxies by \citet{Suess22}, to extremely steep ratios ($\sim-1$) for our extremely compact objects.
+Our sample has size ratios that range from relatively mild values ($\sim-0.2$), similar to those observed in $z\sim1-3$ \HST-selected star-forming galaxies by \citet{Suess22}, down to steeper ratios ($\sim-0.5$) for the more compact objects in F444W.

 While we observe a correlation between \logsizeratio and \recorrfour, where the smallest objects have the most extreme gradients, we find more clear anti-correlations between \nSLW and \ConcLW and the size ratio.
 The \citet{Suess22} sample also show slight tails of stronger gradients towards lower \recorrfour and higher \nSLW, though the observed trend for the sub-mm detected galaxies extends far beyond the region spanned by ``typical'' SFGs.